 Easy to talk to

 Very, very humble (okay, so I wrote that one... it's very weird to write about myself).

 I'm one of your neighbors; a regular family guy that just happens to be a therapist for a living.
 My office is a place for you to feel comfortable, trust in our relationship and learn to laugh at ourselves.
 We do this all while growing, changing and learning the skills that will help you live the life you want long into the future.

 For those of you who are well-versed in the therapy world, I practice both from an Acceptance and Commitment Therapy approach and an Attachment-Based couples approach (EFT).
 I believe that the hybrid of these approaches cover your life from past to future in an understandable and organized way.

 Masters of Science in Clinical Mental Health Counseling, Georgia State University

 I believe that, while my collegiate and graduate education are enough, I should always be learning more to better care for my clients.
 While it is impossible to list all of the books I have read, articles I've consumed, and trainings I have done.
 Please know that part of my commitment to clients is to always continue learnings.

-My office is located within Natural Balance at 2950 Havana Street in Stapleton.
+My office is located at 10024 Martin Luther King Jr Blvd. in Stapleton.